pc-aide/AWS/Curriculum/5 Virtual Private Cloud.md

 ## Intro
 * A private, virtual network in the AWS Cloud
   * Uses same concepts as on premise network
+    * A VPC defines an IP address space

 *Allows complete control of network configuration
   * Abilitty to isolate & expose resources inside VPC